Alaska Small ship the Sea Wolf floats in Glacier Bay in front of a mountain range, kayakers paddle around the boat.

 Day 1

-The Sea Wolf is docked in Auke Bay or Downtown.
-Board the ship at 9:00am.
-Once on board, take in an orientation and safety meeting before getting underway for the first kayaking adventure.
-The ship’s course will head south down Gastineau Channel and out into Stephens Passage on the way to an anchorage at Wood Spit.
-After lunch, attend a kayaking orientation and then launch the kayaks for an introductory paddle and beach exploration of this glacial fjord.
+Meet your ship docked near downtown Juneau at Berth 4.
+Board at 9:00am.
+Once on board, have an orientation and safety meeting and get underway for your first kayaking adventure.
+Your course will head south down Gastineau Channel and out into Stephens Passage on your way to an anchorage at Harbor Island under Sumdum Glacier.
+After lunch we will have a kayaking orientation and then launch our kayaks for an introductory paddle and exploration of this Glacial Fjord.

 Accommodations